Triangular Arbitrage in Forex Trading (2026): Exploring the Strategy, Opportunities, and Challenges in India

 • Finally, compare the resulting amount of INR with the initial 1 USD value exchanged directly to INR.

-If the resulting INR is more than the direct exchange of 1 USD to INR, then an arbitrage opportunity exists.
+If the resulting INR is more than the direct exchange of 1 USD to INR, an arbitrage opportunity exists.
 Traders can exploit this by making a series of quick transactions to generate risk-free profits until the price discrepancies vanish in the market due to the arbitrage activity.
-However, keep in mind that such opportunities often close rapidly in real markets due to automated trading and efficient pricing mechanisms.

 Risks of Triangular Arbitrage